Fethullah Gülen as Educator

 Several terms appear repeatedly in Gülen's writings on education and need to be clarified lest they cause misunderstanding.
 The first is that of spirituality and spiritual values.
 Some might read this as a code word for "religion" and employed to counteract prejudices towards religiosity in modern secular societies.
 However, it is clear that Gülen is using the term in a broader sense.
 For him, spirituality includes not only specifically religious teachings, but also ethics, logic, psychological health, and affective openness.
 Key terms in his writings are compassion and tolerance.
 It is the task of education to instill such "non-quantifiable" qualities in students, in addition to training in the "exact" disciplines.

 Other terms used frequently by Gülen need to be examined.
 He often speaks of the need for cultural and traditional values.
-His call for the introduction of cultural and traditional values in education has been interpreted by critics as a reactionary call to return to pre-Republican Ottoman society.
-He has consequently been accused of being an irticacı, which might be translated in the Turkish context as “reactionary” or even “fundamentalist.”
+His call for the introduction of cultural and traditional values in education have been interpreted by critics as a reactionary call to return to pre-Republican Ottoman society.
+He has consequently been accused of being an irticaci, which might be translated in the Turkish context as "reactionary" or even "fundamentalist."
 This is an accusation which he has always denied.
 In defense of his position, he states:

 The word irtica means returning to the past or carrying the past to the present.
 I'm a person who's taken eternity as a goal, not only tomorrow.
 I'm thinking about our country's future and trying to do what I can about it.
 I've never had anything to do with taking my country backwards in any of my writings, spoken words or activities.
 But no one can label belief in God, worship, moral values and purporting matters unlimited by time as irtica.